ecupaio/dcgffl/_power-rankings/season-23-power-rankings-week-6.md

 - team: _teams/s23-sand.md
   record: 2-4
   text: |-
     Lamar getting tackled by a chair on a misjudged fade route thrown by his lefty QB was all I needed to see.
-Razzies all around for this receiving core.
+Razzies all around for this receiving corps.
 0-3 for your Sandra Bullocks this weekend.

     ![](https://media.giphy.com/media/XhQKOvAUJOeoU/giphy.gif)
 - team: _teams/s23-columbia-blue.md